Chimney Breast Removal Cost

 Removing a chimney breast can be messy as it will create a lot of dust and debris.
 With this in mind, it is always best to empty the room as much as possible and protect the carpets and floors before any work starts.

-Do I Need Planning Permission to Remove a Chimney Breast?
+Do I Need a Structural Engineer for Chimney Breast Removal?

 Ready to get a price for your home improvement project?